The Killing of UnitedHealthcare CEO Brian Thompson: What About The Employees?

 By now, you probably have a better understanding of how ill-conceived the earlier referenced expectations are for a ‘return to normalcy within 2-4 weeks’ considering the layers of complexity within this shock trauma event that has rocked the world of employees and will continue reverberating for some time.

 Since the pandemic, Western culture has talked non-stop about ‘resilience’ and ‘bouncing back’, constantly seeking hacks for doing it faster.
-Common language for resilience frequently uses ‘return to normal’ phrasing and is something business leaders often say they’re anxiously awaiting and trying desperately to achieve, as soon as possible.
+Common languaging for resilience frequently uses ‘return to normal’ phrasing and is something business leaders often say they’re anxiously awaiting and trying desperately to achieve, as soon as possible.

 Final Note: What Employees Need From Leadership in the Wake Of The Unthinkable

-Shock Trauma frequently hijacks safety, functioning, and a sense of purpose.
+Shock Trauma often hijacks safety, functioning, and a sense of purpose.
 The goals employees and managers discussed before the event often just don’t matter now or perhaps never will again.
-Priorities and meaning-making often change following significant disruption and loss.
+Priorities and meaning-making frequently change following significant disruption and loss.
 Restoration from these types of events will neither be influenced nor dictated by impatience, the calendar, or Wall Street expectations.
+Employees are desperate for leaders to lead, not just manage, in this chaotic environment.

-Provide trauma and grief informed training and support for all in management positions to be better equipped for communicating and working with affected employees and teams.
+Providing trauma and grief informed training and support for all in management positions to be better equipped for communicating and working with affected employees and teams.

-Develop crisis communication skills.
+Having crisis communication skills.

 This critical work requires expertise for integrating trauma and grief informed practices with effective leadership skills and pitch perfect communication.
 Often, shock trauma workplace events are first time experiences for leaders so understandably there’s a deep learning curve.